sohrabkhan/equalexperts-assignment/README.md

 was stateful we would have used Statefulset.
 A minimum of 2 replicas are used for the deployment which means that at a minimum 2 pods would be used to serve the application, thereby making the application highly available, scalable and more resiliant.
 A deployment update strategy of Rolling Update is used, which would mean that even during an update at the application should not experience any downtime.

+The ingress Kubernetes resources ensures that all traffic is loadblanced between the 2 pods.

 To offer a production like experience we need a hosts entry to be set as explained in the pre-requisites section above.